 Student Loan Debt Relief Statistics

-Federal student loan interest is 0.0% for most federal loans until after June 30, 2023.
+Federal student loan interest was 0.0% for most federal loans until after August 31, 2022.

 - 55% of Americans support cancellation of up to $10,000 per borrower in federal student loans; 47% support cancellation of up to $50,000 per borrower.